dennisbrookner/ccbxray/README.md

 ### Geometric Parameters and Coordinate System
 In order for XDS to process D8 Venture data, the coordinate system relating the detector and sample geometry needs to be expressed in a format that XDS understands.

+By convention, we designate the incident X-ray beam direction as the Z-axis (0 0 1).
+While this doesn't have to be the case, it is also what we use for non-swing detectors
+(such as at synchrotrons) and  is a very logical convention.
+The X- and Y-axis in the lab coordinate system are then specified as the orthogonal axes to the X-ray beam.

 -- to do --
 - Add images describing neccessary geometric parameters using the 3D models of the experimental configuration.